benjiavdullahu/BidBoard/README.md

 BIDBOARD is a viral-ready leaderboard where people pay real money to claim spots.
 It's simple: the more you pay, the higher you rank.
 Top 10 spots get special perks like custom messages, links, and logos.

-Think of it as the internet's most expensive dick-measuring contest.
+Think of it as the internet's most expensive "who's the best" Tournament.
 When streamers like xQc see others flexing with $500+ spots, they might drop $1k just to claim #1.
 That's the viral loop.

 ## ✨ Features